 · 2 hours after big meals, moderate activity such as walking will help disperse the food energy throughout the body

 · Do not eat steaming hot food (food that will burn your mouth)

 · Avoid heavily spiced food like black pepper or chili peppers

 What shall we eat?

-Citrus peels are particularly helpful.
-They can be added to teas or infusions, or used to spice up different dishes (zest) such as salads, meats etc.
+Citrus peels are particularly beneficial.
+They can be added to teas or infusions or spice up different dishes (zest) such as salads, meats, etc.

 Apple, peach, fig pear- these fruits are particularly effective, yet all fresh fruit are good.
-However avoid excessive sugar intake.
-Fruits that are slightly sour are preferred over very sweet fruits such as water melon.
+However, avoid excessive sugar intake.
+Slightly sour fruits are preferred over very sweet fruits such as watermelon.

 Spices and herbs

 Due to their aromatic nature, the use of even the smallest amount of the following can have a significant effect: